paigeweber13/multi-part-print-cost/README.md

        function.
  - [x] fix error when slicing crank.stl that says there are no layers
    - [x] start by writing a failing test for crank.
+ - [ ] add argparse so I can add things like output
+ - [ ] make it so I can save output to file
+ - [ ] make output sortable (by print time or filament usage... they should result in the same sorted order though right?)
+ - [ ] test length of text in name of gcode... maybe do full length in text file and short length in terminal?
+Mmm... it'd be useful to also have full length in terminal I think.
  - [ ] run pylint, make requested changes
  - [ ] do I want to remove clamp-bolt?
 We don't use it.
 Could I use it at some point?